0xpantera/merkle_multisig_attack/README.md

-Generate a README.md file explaining the project.
-It is meant to demonstrate common vulnerabilities when using cryptographic primitives.
-In the merkle_replay_attack an airdrop contract that uses merkle trees to distribute tokens, can get attacked by replaying a proof.
-In the `multisig_threshold_attack` a multisig wallet can be attacked by exploiting the threshold requirement if one of the signers is compromised.
-Additionally, explain the `utils.merkle_tree` module and how it can be used to create and verify merkle proofs.

 # Merkle Multisig Attack Demo

 This project demonstrates common vulnerabilities when using cryptographic primitives like Merkle trees and digital signatures in smart contracts.
 It showcases two specific attack vectors: